 The "Advancing the Science of Reading Act" seeks to improve literacy education in New Mexico by establishing new requirements for teacher licensure and instructional practices.
 It mandates that teacher candidates demonstrate competency in structured literacy and the science of reading, which includes coursework in phonemic awareness, phonics, fluency, vocabulary, and comprehension.
 The bill prohibits the use of balanced literacy as a teaching method in public schools and state institutions, emphasizing the need for scientifically based reading instruction.
-To support these requirements, the act introduces literacy coordinators in teacher preparation programs to oversee compliance and provide professional development, while also ensuring that parents are notified about their children's reading performance, particularly for those not reading at grade level.
+To support these changes, literacy coordinators will be introduced in teacher preparation programs to oversee compliance and provide professional development, while parents will be notified if their children are not reading at grade level.

 Statutes affected: introduced version: 22-10A-6, 22-10A-7, 22-10A-8, 22-15-2